chrishokamp/zero-shot-ner-fine-tuning/README.md

 conda create -n zero-shot-ner-lab python=3.10 conda activate zero-shot-ner-lab
 ```

+Install docker if you don't already have it

 set up this repo:
 `git clone https://github.com/chrishokamp/zero-shot-ner-fine-tuning`

+Note: if you are using windows, we recommend setting up WSL + VSCode to avoid jumping through lots of windows-specific hoops.

 (3) collect a dataset -- possible sources: wikidata, news articles, generated with an llm or another source